ButchMonkey/gcn-dev-dite/README.md

 ## How to view

 Either run the development mode server with `yarn start` or build and host yourself with `yarn build`.\
+Make sure to run `yarn install` first to grab all the node packages!\
 Alternatively view the demo on github page - https://butchmonkey.github.io/gcn-dev-site/

 (Only limitation with GH pages is that refresh will not route correctly)